 They buy their \$2 spray cans (chrome and black being the favoured colours) from Target stores.
 They tend to shop there because it's cheaper and because Target forbids smoking in its shops.

-One member has devised a home made walkie-talkie using a battered transistor radio as a warning system and another member has invented an extension rod to get at high boards, obviating the need for a ladder.
+One member has devised a homemade walkie-talkie using a battered transistor radio as a warning system and another member has invented an extension rod to get at high boards, obviating the need for a ladder.

-"You can't help being conspicuous if you're walking around a night, carrying a ladder," he said.)
+("You can't help being conspicuous if you're walking around at night, carrying a ladder," he said.)
+The extension rod is simply a the group is modest in its aims.